joshfrench/om-wiki-fork/Advanced-Tutorial.md

 needing to unobserve.
 Reference cursors fully support the Om state management model - time travel properties are preserved.

-Using reference cursors is simply and natural and allows components to be organized around a shared API they can simply call out to.
+Using reference cursors is simple and natural and allows components to be organized around a shared API they can just call out to.

 For example suppose we want a logical collection from a vector in our app state.
 We can now write an API for it using reference cursors: